 VIDEO: Dr. Mark Leondires explains the basics of choosing an egg donor.

-As a same-sex couple or single man moving forward with family building, picking an egg donor is a permanent and far-reaching decision - after all, this person will contribute their genes to your future child’s genetic makeup.
+As a same-sex couple or single man moving forward with surrogacy, picking an egg donor is a permanent and important decision - after all, this person will contribute their genes to your future child’s genetic makeup.

-Who?
-As in, “Who will be my egg donor?”
+Who will be my egg donor?

 Where do you look for an egg donor?

 Many dads-to-be feel overwhelmed by this part of the process - but don’t worry!
 Your fertility clinic care team should always be on hand to help you navigate this important choice, and also complete some of the donor's screening.

 Parents-to-be typically connect with their donor in a few different ways:

 Psst, we have one at our partner clinic, Illume Fertility!

 This is a program linked to your chosen clinic, and the option that is often the most expeditious and cost-effective, as the donors may have already completed the necessary screening required by your clinic.